spryker/spryker-docs/docs/scos/dev/guidelines/nfr-guidelines.md

 ---
-title: Project Development Non-Functional Requirement guidelines
+title: Project Operational and Deployment Non-Functional Requirement Guidelines
-description: Guidelines for defining and implementing Non-Functional Requirements (NFRs) to ensure the technical success of a project.
+description: Guidelines for defining and implementing Operational and Deployment Non-Functional Requirements (NFRs) to ensure the technical success of a project.
 last_updated:
 template: concept-topic-template
 related: